-Stage MIKA Role Family Role Kindergarten Role 1.
-Proactive engagement and awareness Ensures families are aware of the importance of ECEC, MIKA and available assistance to help them engage with MIKA.
-Searches for information about ECEC and MIKA.
+Stage CRES Role (MIKA) Family Role Kindergarten Role 1.
+Proactive engagement and awareness Ensures families are aware of the importance of ECEC, the CRES and available assistance to help them engage with the CRES.
+Searches for information about ECEC and CRES.
 Receives information from a service provider, MCH staff or support service they have contact with.
-Communicates information about ECEC and MIKA to families Obtains consent for family contact details to be shared with MIKA.
+Communicates information about ECEC and CRES to families Obtains consent for family contact details to be shared with the MIKA.
 2. Registration Obtains information about children to initiate the process of allocating places.
 Completes a registration form.
-Supports families to complete registration forms if they find it difficult, or refers them directly to MIKA.
+Supports families to complete registration forms if they find it difficult, or refers them directly to the CRES Provider.
 3. Allocation Equitably allocates kindergarten places and optimise the supply and demand of places.
 Receives an update on the progress of their registration.
 4. Confirmation and communication Clearly communicates with families and carers to confirm their allocated place and inform service providers of their enrolment list.
-Accepts their offer of place, defers the offer to the following year, or declines the place and goes on waitlist for another kinder.
+Accepts their offer of place or rejects the offer and goes on a waiting list.
 Supports families to understand what an offer means and what they need to do next.
-5. MIKA planning, maintenance and development Plans for success every year by evaluating and improving MIKA.
+5. CRES planning, maintenance and development Plans for success every year by evaluating and improving the CRES.
 Begins to engage with the service provider to start the enrolment process.
 Supports families to enrol and begin kindergarten.
-Provides feedback to the MIKA about your experience so they can improve it for the coming year.
+Provides feedback to MIKA about your experience so they can improve it for the coming year.

-^{} If the kindergarten believes a family will need extra support completing a registration form or are likely to miss the first round registration date, refer them to MIKA with the attached referral form.
+^{} If the kindergarten believes a family will need extra support completing a registration form or are likely to miss the first round registration date, refer them to the MIKA with the attached referral form.
 MIKA will follow up with this family or carer to offer support in getting their children into kindergarten.